 Also, Industrial Organizational Psychologists typically have strong Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Industrial Organizational Psychologists typically have moderate Artistic interests.
+Lastly, Industrial Organizational Psychologists typically have moderate Artistic interests.
 Artistic occupations frequently involve working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.